shrhdk/theta4j/README.md

 ## Set up

-Add codes below to "build.gradle" if you are using Gradle.
+Add codes below to `build.gradle` if you are using the Gradle.

 ```gradle
 repositories {